exakat/exakat/docs/Rules.rst

    ?>

-Check `'pack() <http://www.php.net/pack>`_ documentation for format specifiers that were introduced in various PHP version, namely 7.0, 7.1 and 7.2.
+Check `pack() <http://www.php.net/pack>`_ documentation for format specifiers that were introduced in various PHP version, namely 7.0, 7.1 and 7.2.

 See also `pack <http://php.net/pack>`_ and
          `unpack <http://php.net/pack>`_.